data-skeptic/dataskeptic.com/lambdaForSlack/README.md

 On next step you should paste is as SLACK_WEBHOOK_URL env variable.
 4. Before deploying lambda function you have to look in package.json and find there lambda_export script.
 You need to fine --set-env part, and set environment variables BUCKET and SLACK_WEBHOOK_URL;
-5. Then execute lambda_export script.
+5. `npm run i`
+6. `npm run lambda_export`
-6. After previous step done, go to AWS lambda menu on your account, choose new created lambda
+7. After previous step done, go to AWS lambda menu on your account, choose new created lambda
-7. Go to trigger menu, select add trigger.
+8. Go to trigger menu, select add trigger.
 YOu need to choose S3 trigger, set bucket you need, event type => Object create(all), suffix => wav
-8. Now lambda will check for new wav files on bucket and post link on it into slack.
+9. Now lambda will check for new wav files on bucket and post link on it into slack.